numpy/numpy/doc/neps/missing-data.rst

     into the NA bitpattern when copying from the buffer to the array.

-NPY_ITER_VIRTUALMASK
+NPY_ITER_VIRTUAL
-    Indicates that the mask is not an array, but rather created on the fly by the inner iteration code.
-This allocates enough buffer space for the code to write the mask into, but does not have an actual array backing the data.
-There can only be one such mask, and there cannot also be an array mask.
+    Indicates that this operand is not an array, but rather created on the fly for the inner iteration code.
+This allocates enough buffer space for the code to read/write data, but does not have an actual array backing the data.
+When combined with NPY_ITER_ARRAYMASK, allows for creating a "virtual mask", specifying which values are unmasked without ever creating a full mask array.

 Iterator NA-array Features
 ==========================